vitali87/utility/README.md

 ```commandline
 source ~/Documents/utility/utility.sh
 ```

-Note: if you are using `zsh` shell, then add this compatibility commands before sourcing `.zsh` file.
+Note: if you are using `zsh` shell, then add these two lines (bash completion script compatibility mode) before sourcing the `.sh` file:

 ```commandline
 autoload bashcompinit
 bashcompinit
 source ~/Documents/utility/utility.sh
 ```
 ## Usage/Examples

 Navigate to the desired folder (or alternatively specify the full path) containing the archive file - thunderbird in this example - and execute the following command: